My Terminal Setup, Explained

 rg "useState" --type ts

 fd replaces find.
-The syntax is immediately more readable:
+Immediately more readable:

 fd -e json "config"